miracle-wm-org/miracle-wm/README.md

 # Mir Compositor Technical Challenge by Matthew Kosarek

 ## Goal
-My goal is to make an i3-like tiling window manager within the Mir ecosystem.
-To that end, I successfully programmed the following features:
+My goal was to make an i3-like tiling window manager within the Mir ecosystem.
+To that end, I programmed the following features:
-- A simple tiling window manager with support for horizontal and vertical placement
+- A tiling window manager with support for horizontal and vertical placement
-- A simple keyboard-based window selection mechanic
+- A keyboard-based window selection mechanic
-- A simple application-qutting mechanic
+- A application-qutting mechanic

 ## Demo
-You can see a demo of the project at the root of the project in `demo.mkv`.
+You can watch `demo.mkv` to see it in action.

 ## Prerequisites